ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Touchpad - Center: Mouse right button, West: Q, East: E, South: Pointer temporary off, North: Unassigned

 Switch to motion pointer mode before starting the game, then in game options, set controller to Keyboard/Mouse, aiming stick to Both Sticks, mouse sensitivity to 1.0, crosshair speed to 1.0.

-When necessary, fine-tune the gyro sensitivity by modifying ScaleRelativeMovement in the config file, then restarting the app.